wso2/docs-ei/en/micro-integrator/docs/develop/designing-mediation-flow.md

 # Designing the Mediation Flow

-Once you have created a proxy service file as explained above, you can update the mediation flow by adding new mediation artifacts and changing the existing artifacts (which were generated for the template you selected).
+Once you have created a proxy service file or a REST API in WSO2 Integration Studio, you can update the mediation flow by adding new mediation artifacts and changing the existing artifacts.

+Follow the steps given below.

 1. First, open the proxy service configuration file from the project explorer.
 2. You can use either the **design view** or the **source view** to update the mediation flow.
 Shown below is an example of a PassThrough proxy service: